info201a-s19/The-Billboard-Equation/README.md

-# final-project-starter
+# Final Project
-A starter repo for the final project
+Use this `REAMDE.md` file to describe your final project (as detailed on Canvas).